fsbey/Complete-CI-CD-project-using-GIT-Jenkins-Maven-Tomcat-Docker-Ansible-Kubernetes/README.md

 2. Code will then be built using CI tool Jenkins(via Maven)
 3. As a result of the build, artifacts will be deployed onto the target environment
 4. The tool that will enable us to do that is Ansible
-5. Ansible will initially deploy on a VM
+5. Ansible will initially deploy on a Tomcat server
-6. Then it will be deployed on a docker container, before being deployed on K8's
+6. Then it will be deployed on a docker container
+7. Before finally being deployed on K8's